bguiz/blog-bguiz/src/posts/2024-02-10-redefine-climate-action-metrics-time-weighted-impact.md

 If both can deliver the same amount of GHG reductions and cost the same, in our current thinking based on the **kg CO₂e** metric, the same amount of capital is likely to be allocated to both projects.

 However if we were to use the new metric instead, **$ / kg CO₂e / year**, the methane leaks option would be allocated much more capital compared to the carbon capture and storage option.
+Additionally, if the project plugging methane leaks can be implemented this year, but the project adding carbon capture and storage can only be added in about 15 years;
+and we apply the *epoch* logic, the capital allocation would skew even further towards the methane leaks option.
-This new allocation would have a much bigger impact on cumulative GHG emissions, and therefore is the better allocation; and illustrates precisely why we need to use the new metric.
+This new way of prioritising capital allocation would have a much bigger impact on **cumulative GHG emissions**.

+The new metric proves its inherent value, by demonstrating that it leads to better allocations.

 Climate positive investments tend to be good investments too, with the “Carbon Clean 200”, an index tracking “companies leading the way with solutions for the transition to clean energy”,